Mierdin/mierdin.github.io/_posts/2017-08-28-st2arch-1-services.markdown

 If you've worked with StackStorm at all (and since you're still reading, I'll assume you have), you know that StackStorm has an API.
 External components, such as the CLI client, the Web UI, as well as third-party systems all use this API to interact with StackStorm.

-`st2api`, like the aforementioned `st2actionrunner` runs as it's own separate process.
-To put it very loosely, `st2api` "translates" API calls into RabbitMQ messages and database interactions.
+An interesting and roughly accurate way of viewing `st2api` is that it "translates" incoming API calls into RabbitMQ messages and database interactions.
 What's meant by this is that incoming API requests are usually aimed at either retrieving data, pushing new data, or executing some kind of action with StackStorm.
 All of these things are done on other running processes; for instance, `st2actionrunner` is responsible for actually executing a running action, and it receives those requests over RabbitMQ.
 So, `st2api` must initially receive such instructions via it's API, and forward that request along via RabbitMQ.
 Let's discuss how that actually works.

 > The 2.3 release changed a lot of the underlying infrastructure for the StackStorm API.
 The API itself isn't changing (still at v1) for this release, but the way that the API is described within `st2api`, and how incoming requests are routed to function calls has changed a bit.
 Everything we'll discuss in this section will reflect these changes.
 Pleaes review [this issue](https://github.com/StackStorm/st2/issues/2686) and [this PR](https://github.com/StackStorm/st2/pull/2727) for a bit of insight into the history of this change.

 The way the API itself actually works requires its own blog post for a proper exploration.
 For now, suffice it to say that StackStorm's API is defined with the [OpenAPI specification](https://github.com/StackStorm/st2/blob/master/st2common/st2common/openapi.yaml).
-Using this definition, each endpoint is linked to its own "implementation function" behind the scenes.
+Using this definition, each endpoint is linked to an API controller function that actually provides the implementation for this endpoint.
 These functions may write to a database, they may send a message over the message queue, or they may do both.
 Whatever's needed in order to implement the functionality offered by that API endpoint is performed within that function.

 For the purposes of this post however, let's talk briefly about how this API is actually served from a systems perspective.
 Obviously, regardless of how the API is implemented, it will have to be served by some kind of HTTP server.